Updated February 24, 2020

 #8 – Hire a Seller Specialist

 You can lose money fast by hiring the wrong real estate agent or not hiring one at all.
-Make sure you work with a Seller Specialist, a real estate agent dedicated solely to listing and selling your home, who is knowledgable about the local market and who will promote your listing across multiple sources.
-A successful Seller Specialist will stay informed of market activity and proactively manage the sale of your home, earning you the most money in the shortest timeframe possible.
+Make sure you work with a Seller Specialist, a real estate agent dedicated solely to marketing and selling your home, who is knowledgable about the local market and who has a marketing and design approach to properly showcase your home.
+A successful Seller Specialist will keep you informed of market activity and proactively manage the sale of your home, strategizing to achieve your key priorities.
 Also important is to find a Seller Specialist who embraces technology – a tech-savvy agent has many tools to get your house sold.

 #7 – Conceal the Critters